Multifidelity sensor placement in Bayesian state estimation problems: Numerical Experiments

 In this section, we present reconstructions using sensor configurations selected by the proposed algorithms.
 The aim of this is twofold: First, they provide a concrete illustration of the state estimation problem described in \Cref{subsec:state}.
 Second, although the D-optimality criterion is designed to maximize expected information gain rather than to directly minimize the reconstruction error of the MAP estimate, it is not \emph{a priori} clear that sensor configurations with higher D-optimality necessarily yield more accurate reconstructions.
 The experiments that follow provide empirical evidence that the proposed algorithms identify sensor locations leading to accurate recovery of the underlying system state.

 In these experiments, the total budget is set to $\bud = 1000$, with sensor costs $\cC = 25$ and $\cE = 96$, and measurement noise standard deviations $\sigmaC = 0.02$ and $\sigmaE = 0.01$ for the cheap and expensive sensors, respectively.
 As shown in \Cref{fig:sst-recon-zoomed-vertical}, for the SST dataset, both the greedy and iterative selection strategies predominantly place sensors in landlocked regions and lakes.
 Since the columns of $\bPhi$ span a low-dimensional subspace that captures the dominant variability in the training data, the algorithms prioritize locations exhibiting strong local variability, which often occur over inland water bodies. \Cref{fig:flow-recon-zoomed} shows that for the flow past a cylinder dataset, the selected sensors cluster near the cylinder, where the flow exhibits the largest spatial gradients.
-The small relative errors observed in each case confirm that the resulting configurations yield reconstructions that are accurate and nearly optimal within the prescribed budget.
+The small relative errors observed in each case confirm that the resulting configurations yield reconstructions that are accurate and nearly optimal within the prescribed budget, providing evidence that, although the presented algorithms may choose significantly different sensor configurations, such as in this experiment, they are effective in choosing sensor configurations that yield accurate reconstructions.